detelinradev/carpooling/README.md

 ![2019-08-30 (16)](https://user-images.githubusercontent.com/39421427/64017422-405ab300-cb32-11e9-98b2-0f5645e414b3.png)

-After pressing create button user is redirected to 'My Trips' component, where she could see the trip that she just created.
-The role of the user in the trip appears on the top border in the center as 'driver' or 'passenger'
+After pressing create button user is redirected to `My Trips` component, where she could see the trip that she just created.
+The role of the user in the trip appears on the top border in the center as `driver` or `passenger`

 ![2019-08-30 (18)](https://user-images.githubusercontent.com/39421427/64017423-405ab300-cb32-11e9-83ed-876dd032b665.png)

-You could see full info for the trip by pressing the 'Details' button.
-Now you have options to edit trip and add a comment that is visible only for the participants in the trip
+You could see full info for the trip by pressing the `Details` button.
+Now you have options to edit trip and add a comment with additional information for users willing to join your trip.
+The option for adding a comment is only available for driver and passengers that made a request to join the trip, or that have been already approved

 ![2019-08-30 (19)](https://user-images.githubusercontent.com/39421427/64017424-405ab300-cb32-11e9-86df-99a5c8be75bd.png)